-Strong Mathematical skills, an analytical approach to solving problems, an enjoyment of solving puzzles and an interest in how computer systems work.
+Strong mathematical skills, an analytical approach to solving problems, an enjoyment of solving puzzles and an interest in how computer systems work.

-- Understand and apply the fundamental principles and concepts of Computer Science, including abstraction, decomposition, logic, algorithms, and data representation. - Analyse problems in computational terms through practical experience of solving such problems, including designing, writing and debugging programs. - Think creatively, innovatively, analytically, logically and critically. - Understand the components that make up digital systems, and how they communicate with one another and with other systems. - Understand the impacts of digital technology to the individual and to wider society. - Apply mathematical skills relevant to Computer Science.
+- Understand and apply the fundamental principles and concepts of computer science, including abstraction, decomposition, logic, algorithms, and data representation. - Analyse problems in computational terms through practical experience of solving such problems, including designing, writing and debugging programs. - Think creatively, innovatively, analytically, logically and critically. - Understand the components that make up digital systems, and how they communicate with one another and with other systems. - Understand the impacts of digital technology to the individual and to wider society. - Apply mathematical skills relevant to computer science.

 The course is assessed by two examinations which take place in the summer of Year 11.
 Both of these examinations are 1 hour 30 minutes in duration.
-The first of these is a written examination which covers Unit 1 as described above and is worth 50% of your final grade.
-The second examination is an on-screen assessment of your practical programming skills.
+The first of these is a written examination which covers Unit 1 as described above and is worth 50% of the final grade.
+The second examination is an on-screen assessment of practical programming skills.

-There is a huge shortage of ICT skills in the workforce and this qualification will open the doors to jobs in the Computing Science industry such as programming software or web apps.
-The skills you develop will also lend themselves to analytical jobs in Mathematics or Science industries.
+There is a huge shortage of ICT skills in the workforce and this qualification will open the doors to jobs in the computing science industry such as programming software or web apps.
+The skills you develop will also lend themselves to analytical jobs in mathematics or science industries.